skip to Main Content

 How to deal with business interests in a divorce

 Maryland residents sometimes hold off on filing for divorce for a variety of reasons.
 Some people have been married so long that they may just think they are going through a rough patch and that everything will get better at some point.
-However, for others there are major financial implications, and the prospect of a high asset divorce struggle is simply too unappealing.
+However, for others, there are major financial implications, and the prospect of a high asset divorce struggle is simply too unappealing because they need to protect their business interests in a divorce.

 For instance, a recent article pointed out that married couples who co-own businesses together may be facing quite a few difficult issues in a divorce dispute over assets.
 If both spouses have put an equal amount of effort into the business – and neither is interested in ceding control of the company to the other – the result may be that the company gets valued, sold and the proceeds distributed between the spouses.